Explain why does the Bay of Fundy in Canada have the highest tides in the world?

 3

-What is the influence of the moon on the tides of the Bay of Fundy?
+What are the best places to observe the tides in the Bay of Fundy?

 4